vjvardhan/finzly-api-developerportal/developer-portal/bookTransfer.md

 ---
-title: Transfer Transfer
+title: Transfer Payment
 ---

-## **Transfer Transfer**
+## **Transfer Payment**
-Transfer transfers are used to move money within a bank or within a ledger.
-These transfers do not require any payment rail for the money movement.
+Transfer payment is used to move money within a bank or within a ledger.
+The book transfer does not require any payment rail for the money movement.

 [POST /payments/booktransfer](https://finzlyconnect-api-developer-portal.redoc.ly/openapi/reference/operation/booktransfer/)